pirafrank/fpiracom/pages/resources/quotes.md

 *"A person who never made a mistake never tried anything new."* <br> Albert Einstein

-*"Those who surrender freedom for security will not have, nor do they deserve, either one."* - Benjamin Franklin
+*"Those who surrender freedom for security will not have, nor do they deserve, either one."* <br> Benjamin Franklin

-*"Work until you no longer have to introduce yourself."* - Anonymous
+*"Work until you no longer have to introduce yourself."* <br> Anonymous